 In this beginner-friendly project, you string together numerous LED lights to create a fairy lights decoration where each light randomly flickers on and off.
 It’s a wonderful project for building atmosphere.
 The lights are simple, but really work to bring the feeling of Christmas.

 The best part?
 It’s not just instructions but an actual tutorial.
 You’ll learn things, making it great for absolute beginners.
-If you aren’t the least bit comfortable, start with our complete guide to Arduino and our article on Arduino beginner mistakes to avoid.
-It also involves a bit of soldering, so consult the article above on learning how to solder.
+If you aren’t the least bit comfortable, start with our complete guide to Arduino.

 If you live in a small studio or apartment, a full-blown Christmas may be out of the picture.
 But you can still go for something more compact!
 Like this Arduino Christmas Tree, which automatically lights up when the ambient light drops below your pre-defined value.

-Because of how small this project is, you can put it almost anywhere: coffee table centerpiece, entryway side table, bedroom nightstand, kitchen countertop, etc. You’ll need to work with wood though, so check out our article on learning rudimentary woodworking skills first.
+Because of how small this project is, you can put it almost anywhere: coffee table centerpiece, entryway side table, bedroom nightstand, kitchen countertop, etc. You’ll need to work with wood though, so check out our article on learning rudimentary woodworking skills.

 On top of all the creative uses for Amazon Echo and Alexa, did you know that it can integrate with Arduino as well?
 An Arduino Yun running Linino OS can comprehend Alexa voice commands and consequently control components, such as the LED strand used in this project.

 In short, you can now control the lights on your Christmas tree with voice commands!
 It’s admittedly an involved project, but isn’t so difficult that you’ll rip your hair out over it.
 If you have experience with Arduino and Amazon AWS, you should definitely give this a try.